Outstanding school results

 Outstanding student achievements

-Outstanding results in the CSIRO CREST Research Awards, Australia’s premier research awards in Science: 9 Gold, 24 Silver and 1 Bronze National Research Awards.
-Since the 1995 inception of the CREST program, more than a third of the National Gold Awards have been presented to QAHS students in the last ten years.
+- Outstanding results in the CSIRO CREST Research Awards, Australia’s premier research awards in Science: 10 Gold, 50 Silver and 2 Bronze National Research Awards.
+Since the 1995 inception of the CREST program, more than a third of the National Gold Awards have been presented to QAHS students in the last 14 years.
 A phenomenal achievement and recognition of how our students are challenging what is possible when students are supported to exceed their own expectations of themselves.
-This year we celebrate a Gold CREST in Sports Exercise Health Science (SEHS) as our first Year 12 cohort complete the course.

 Queensland Academies were created by Education Queensland as an innovative, alternative educational program for highly capable high school students.
 We are a selective State High School for Years 10-12.